cadenzah/videojs-react-enhanced/README.md

 You can configure each options and pass it through `props` as you can see in the **Usage** section above. **Every option can be omitted** and default value will be placed in it.

-> NOTE: See all available options for `videojs` in [official documentation](https://docs.videojs.com/tutorial-options.html); Not every option is supported via this module.
+> NOTE: See all available options for `videojs` in [official documentation](https://docs.videojs.com/tutorial-options.html); Currently not every option is supported via this module.
 If you want other options to be supported which are not on the list below, please make an issue for it!

 #### `playerOptions`
 Options which are standard HTML5 `<video>` element attributes.